 Working with local doctors, von Mutius studied hundreds of East German schoolchildren.
 “The results were a complete surprise,” von Mutius says.
 “In fact, at first we thought we should re-enter the data.”
 Young Leipzigers had slightly lower rates of asthma than their Bavarian counterparts-and dramatically less hay fever, a pollen allergy.

-Autoimmune Diseases and Development
+Autoimmune Diseases and Industrial world

 These studies are bringing out another dimension to the prevalence of Auto-Immune diseases and the curse of Development.
-What these researchers are saying is something which may seem totally crazy when you looked at it on surface.
+What these researchers are saying is something which may seem totally crazy when you looked at it on the surface.

 But it was germ-laden dirt that seemed to matter, not air pollution.
 The children of full-time farmers in rural Switzerland and Bavaria, for example, had far fewer allergies than their non-farming peers.
 And a study following more than 1,000 babies in Arizona showed that, unless parents also had asthma, living in houses with dogs reduced the chances of wheezing and allergies later in life.
 Researchers proposed that the more microbial agents that children are exposed to early in life, the less likely they are to develop allergies and autoimmune diseases later on.
 Studies also showed that baby mice kept in sterile environments were more likely to face autoimmune disease, seeming to back what came to be called the “hygiene hypothesis.”

 What the scientists are saying is that the “Dirt and germs” exposure makes the difference in the first few years itself.
-It is then that the “Army” of body’s immunity system really gets ready and trained.
+It is then that the “Army” of the body’s immunity system really gets ready and trained.